manishdasa100/Image-steganography/README.md

-# Image-staganography using bit plane slicing
+# Image-steganography using bit plane slicing
 Staganography refers to the practice of concealing a file, message, image, or video within another file, message, image, or video.
 Here I have used a text file content to embed in an image without the image being distorted.
 The algo outkine is mentioned below:
 We know that an RGB image has three planes(Red, Green and Blue) each again having 8 bit planes.
 And each chracter when converted to ASCII and then to binary, occupies 7 bits.
 So this 7 bits can be embedded in 7 bit planes of the image, corresponding to each pixel of a plane(R or G or B).
 The 8th bit plane of the image is kept intact because it contains the highest details.